AramKoorn/TenBagger/README.md

 # TenBagger
 A Command Line Interface (CLI) to analyse your portfolio, stocks and crypto.
+Find your next TenBagger inside your terminal.
 This library uses the Yahoo finance API so you need to use the same ticker symbols as on Yahoo Finance.

 ## Usage
 Candlestick chart